peromage/poi/README.md

-# Peromage's (Neo)Vim Configuration And Other Stuff
+# Peromage's (Neo)Vim Configuration

-👻👾🤖🐱‍👤🐱‍🏍🐱‍💻🐱‍🐉🐱‍👓🐱‍🚀😺

-Essential needs like rice.

-The root of this repo is used as (Neo)Vim runtime path as well as for other tool's entry.
+> This is my old (Neo)Vim setup.
+I have switched to Emacs so there won't be new updates for this repo (maybe not).

 ## Dependencies